phsheth/phsheth.github.io/_posts/2022-07-17-interesting_weekend.markdown

 Now that we have a "Citable" and "credible" data source (which has already been cleaned) - we can perform some exploratory data analysis on it.

+What further comes in mind is - what can we do with this data - apart from building a chemical composition to strength "predictor" model:
+1. We can build a learning tool which can help us visualise - adding which material to the steel increases its strength.
+2. Further visualise the stress-life and strain-life effect from chemical composition perspecitve.
+3. many other applications!

 More updates in coming days!